The musketeers’ adventure agency

 "No," said Aramis.
 "Together, we all come in together,

 One, two, three..."
-Everyone in the square shouted at the top of their
+Everyone in the square shouted at

 "ALL FOR ONE, AND ONE FOR..."

-"NOT YOU LOT!" screamed Aramis at the crowd, "Obviously,
+"NOT YOU LOT!" screamed Aramis at the crowd,

-I didn't mean y ou.
-Everyone else, shuttup."
-He paused.
-"One,
+"Obviously, I didn't mean you.
+Everyone else,

-two, three...
-ALL FOR ONE, AND..."
-His lone voice echoed round the buildings
+AND..."
+His lone voice echoed round the buildings in the

-in the square.
-"Well, obviously you lot, obviously the Musketeers... oh,
+square.
+"Well, obviously you lot, obviously the

-it's so easy."
+Musketeers... oh, it's so easy."

 "What about me," said D'Artagnan.